fasterEMS/fasterEMS/python/doc/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst

 Factors such as material properties are ignored for simulation speed.
-For resonating structures (such as cavity resonators and antennas), the energy indicator may fluctuate up and down repeatedly due to the oscillating E&M field strengths.
+For resonating structures (such as cavity resonators and antennas), the energy indicator may fluctuate up and down repeatedly due to the oscillating EM field strengths.
 The convergence time required for low-loss (high Q) resonators which have minimal energy dissipation, is notoriously long in FDTD simulations.
 The absence of termination resistances or Absorbing Boundary Conditions